 If there’s any type that sees through the razzle-dazzle of the holidays, it’s the INFJ.
 From their wise-man-on-a-mountaintop view, they see how all the pieces fit together — and what’s behind the curtain, Toto.
 Yet, in true INFJ bundle-of-contradictions form, they find themselves torn between their ideals and what makes others happy.

-They’re disgusted by the over-commercialization of Christmas, yet they obsess over picking out the perfect gifts.
+They’re disgusted by the over-commercialization of the holidays, yet they may obsess over picking out the perfect gifts.
 They’re not handcuffed to tradition and “the way we’ve always done things,” but they see how humans need tradition to feel connected to something larger than themselves.
 They’re exhausted by small talk and playing the extrovert, but they will do just that at holiday gatherings because they want everyone to have a good time.
-They know that a small ripple of holiday cheer can make big waves over time.
+They know a small ripple of holiday cheer can make big waves over time.